 Although not worshipped, each Kachina is viewed as a powerful being who, if given admiration and respect, will use its particular power for human good.

 It is not known where the Kachina Cult originated, however, there is some evidence that points to a Mesoamerican origin, meaning indigenous cultures that developed in parts of Mexico and Central America prior to Spanish exploration and conquest in the 16th century.
 Some research suggests that the culture might have been brought with the clans which migrated to the south and then returned northward, bringing with them the kachina beliefs.
-The similarity of many aspects of Hopi religion to that of the Aztecs to the south strongly suggest this possible origin.
+The similarity of many aspects of Hopi religion to that of the Aztec to the south strongly suggests this possible origin.

 There are a few archaeological hints which indicate that there was a viable Kachina Cult by the time the Hopi settled in present-day Arizona in 1100.
 Early evidence of kachina art has been found in the Puerco Ruins in the Petrified Forest National Park that dates back to about 1150 A.D.
 The first Kachina masks and dancers appear in rock art around 1325 A.D. and by the 15th century the culture of the masked dancers and carved dolls are known to have become a part of the culture of various Puebloan tribes.
 Beginning in the 16th century the Spanish began to document having seen bizarre images of the devil hanging in Pueblo homes.
 These were most likely kachina dolls.

 The first kachina doll was collected from the Hopi in 1857 by Dr. Palmer, a U.S. Army surgeon.
 Afterwards more dolls were picked up by travelers and the first photographs were taken in the 19th century.
 These early dolls were simple in style, with slightly detailed masks and simplified bodies.
 Over time, the old drawings were revised from stick-like figures to clean, simplified designs with an emphasis on facial features and the use of colors in pictographs and kiva murals.
-The dolls themselves also became more sophisticated and were adorned with fur, bird feathers, turquoise and other natural elements to make them look more realistic.
+The dolls themselves also became more sophisticated and were adorned with fur, bird feathers, turquoise, and other natural elements to make them look more realistic.

 It was not until the late 1800s and early 1900s that kachina dolls began to be sold in the marketplace.
-Kachina doll making today involves both tradition and artistry and are perceived as one of the most collectible Native American crafts on the market.
+Kachina doll making today involves both tradition and artistry and is perceived as one of the most collectible Native American crafts on the market.
 As more non-Indian collectors became enamored with Kachina dolls, and as power tools like Dremel rotary tools became available, kachina doll carvers also became more creative.
 The formerly flat doll carvings are now full-figured, with lifelike movements, brighter colors and elaborate regalia.
 However, some carvers have recently returned to carvings of the more traditional dolls.